 - 1. Audio/video recording classes/labs is not permitted. - 2.
 Cell phones, pagers (beepers), and walkie-talkies cause unnecessary disruption to the learning/teaching process in the classroom, lab, clinical and library settings.
-All cell phones, pagers (beepers), and walkie-talkies must be in the off mode and out of sight during instructional times. - 3.
+All cell phones, pagers (beepers), and walkie-talkies must be in the off mode and out of sight during instructional times unless instructor provides specific approval for use of device. - 3.
 No social networking will be tolerated during instructional times.
 Students must adhere to individual clinical facility policies on electronic devices and internet usage during clinical rotations.